surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - **Polar Area :** On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.

--  **Donut** chart are equal to pie chart.
+-  **Donut :** chart are equal to pie chart.
 They show relationships of parts to a whole.
 - Select checkbox to enable Donut view.

 ![